-When someone says “you can’t have your cake and eat it too,” that usually means there are two desirable options that a person wants, but it’s impossible for them to have both because these options conflict with each other, so they can only pick one.
+When someone says ‘you can’t have your cake and eat it too,’ it means there are two desirable options that a person wants, but it’s impossible for them to have both because these options conflict with each other, so they can only pick one.

-Example: Josh was offered a promotion at his job, but it would require him to change his schedule so that he could work on the weekends.
-However, he liked spending the weekends hanging out with his friends.
+Example: Josh was offered a promotion at his job, but if he accepts it, he would have to work on the weekends.
+However, he liked spending the weekends with his friends.
 So what would he do?